Efficient Computation of High-Dimensional Penalized Generalized Linear Mixed Models by Latent Factor Modeling of the Random Effects: Methods

-In its current representation, the model assumes a $q$-dimensional latent space.
-When $q$ is large, the estimation of the covariance matrix $\boldsymbol \Sigma$ = Var($\boldsymbol \gamma_k$), can be computationally burdensome to compute due to both the number of parameters needed to estimate this matrix (for an unstructured covariance matrix, $q(q+1)/2$ parameters are needed) as well as the need to approximate a $q$-dimensional integral (see Section \ref{sec:model_advantages} for details).
+In its current representation, the model assumes a latent space of dimension $q$, the number of random effect predictors.
+When $q$ is large, the estimation of the covariance matrix $\boldsymbol \Sigma$ = Var($\boldsymbol \gamma_k$) can be computationally burdensome to compute due to both the number of parameters needed to estimate this matrix ($q(q+1)/2$ parameters are needed for an unstructured covariance matrix) as well as the need to approximate a $q$-dimensional integral (see Section \ref{sec:model_advantages} for details).
 Prior work such as \cite{fan2013POET} and \cite{tran2020bayesian} have assumed a factor model structure in order to estimate high-dimensional covariance matrices in other settings, such as the estimation of sample covariance matrices for time series data and the covariance matrix in variational inference used to approximate the posterior distribution, respectively.
 Here we introduce a novel formulation of the GLMM where we decompose the random effects $\boldsymbol \gamma_k$ into a factor model with $r$ latent common factors ($r \ll q$) such that $\boldsymbol \gamma_k = \boldsymbol B \boldsymbol \alpha_k$, where $\boldsymbol B$ is the $q \times r$ loading matrix and $\boldsymbol \alpha_k$ represents the $r$ latent common factors.
 We assume the latent factors $\boldsymbol \alpha_k$ are uncorrelated and follow a $N_r(\boldsymbol 0, \boldsymbol I)$ distribution.
 We re-write the linear predictor as

 In this representation, the random component of the linear predictor has variance Var(\(\boldsymbol B \boldsymbol \alpha_k\)) = \(\boldsymbol{B B}^T\) = $\boldsymbol \Sigma$.
 By assuming that $\boldsymbol \Sigma$ is low rank, we also reduce the dimension of the latent space from $q$ to $r$, which reduces the dimension of the integral in the likelihood and thereby reduces the computational complexity of the E-step in the EM algorithm.
 Further details are given in Section \ref{sec:model_advantages}.